> Sandy Denny > Songs > The Quiet Land of Érin

 Maggie Boyle recorded The Quiet Land of Erin in 1987 for her solo album Reaching Out and sang it in 1992 in the opening song of the movie Patriot Games.
-Grace Notes (with Maggie Boyle) sang in 1998 on their Fellside album Red Wine & Promises.
-Maggie commented in their liner notes:
+Maggie sang it in 1998 with Grace Notes on their Fellside album Red Wine & Promises, where she noted:

 The lament of an Irish immigrant in Scotland (circa 1900, I think) who yearns to return home.
 I've been singing this song since I was 15 and recording it became a bit of a habit.
 Still love it!

 The Quiet Land of Erin was also recorded by the Furey Brothers and, as an instrumental, by Alan Stivell.

 Grace Notes sing The Quiet Land of Erin